 As suicide rises to the second-leading cause of death among the 10-24 age population in West Virginia, a new state law is requiring middle schools, high schools and universities to offer suicide awareness and prevention programs to their students, faculty and staff.

 Jamie’s Law – which was unanimously adopted by state legislators in March – was named for Jamie Toman, who died as a result of suicide 21 years ago in Ritchie County.
 The law mandates that University and college leaders implement policies to advise students of available programs both on and off campus regarding depression and suicide.
 Incoming West Virginia University students will be provided with these resources as they begin their college careers.
-The WVU Carruth Center for Psychological and Psychiatric Services – a unit of WELLWVU – is in the process of implementing a comprehensive communication and outreach plan to equip students with the necessary resources and support to cope with depression.
+The WVU Carruth Center for Counseling and Psychological Services – a unit of WELLWVU – is in the process of implementing a comprehensive communication and outreach plan to equip students with the necessary resources and support to cope with depression.

 Are you looking for something exciting, life-changing, and adventurous to do next summer?
 Volunteer in Africa, Asia, or South America to change the world and have the experience of a lifetime!